 I did a whole lot of research and considered several models including D7500,D750, as well as the Sony A7III.

-Buying the Nikon Z6
+Buying the Nikon Z6 (My Experience)

 After a while, and thanks to Nikon’s summer campaign, I decided to dig deep into my budget and take my chances with the Z6 with 28-70 mm f/4 kit lens.